jwvictor/cubby/README.md

 To accomplish this, we'll add some new things to our `cubby put`:

 * We'll introduce the encryption mode (`-C`) flag.
 This flag allows you to specify what type of user-level of encryption to use for this blob.
-Your is defaulted to `symmetric` encryption in `cubby-client.yaml` file, so for a blob we want to share publicly, we need to override that setting and make it unencrypted with `-C none`.
+Yours is defaulted to `symmetric` encryption in `cubby-client.yaml` file, so for a blob we want to share publicly, we need to override that setting and make it unencrypted with `-C none`.
 * We'll make this blob as a child blob under the parent `posts` using paths (as discussed under "Concepts").